nnecklace/calc-malc/docs/reports/week-2.md

 Unclear at this point is what actually is unclear :) I'm optimistic about my project so far.
 Not still quite sure how to make the syntax checking at runtime and if I need any tree structures, most probably will though.
 Still some uncertainty how I should parse something like `f(x,y) = 2 * x + y / 4`.

 Next up is lexing and fixing the algorithm to accept mathematical functions, like: abs, log, sqrt, etc...

+Test coverage is currently 86% some small edge cases were left un tested.
+Hopefully by next week test coverage will be > 95%.